ironbar/arc25/docs/modeling/Iteration_33_rl_barc.md

 I have also tried increasing the KL penalty and decreasing the max gradient norm without success.
 All the trainings eventually collapse.

+Models fine-tuned with RL on BARC dataset improve on ARC-AGI-1 evaluation dataset.
+In the best scenario the solved tasks was improved from 8.75% to 13.5% when doing 32 predictions per task.
+However the tendency during training is not clear.

 ## Next steps

 ## TODO